Sultanate of Siak Sri Indrapura: History

+The daughter of fourth Sultan, Abdul Jalil Alamuddin Syah, Badriyyah was married to Sayyid Uthman.
+He was a son of Sayyid Ibrahim Panjang Hidung, who was the husband of Siti Hitam, the daughter of Sayid Abdul Majid, a descendant of Ba'alawi.
+Uthman was then appointed as a military commander and religious advisor in the Sultanate.
+He was the father of Sayyid Ali, who would eventually claim the Siak throne.
+Almost all the Sultans of Siak from lineage of Sayyid Ali adopted the title "Syaifuddin" to signified their Arab ancestry.

 The fifth in throne was Sultan Muhammad Ali Abdul Jalil Muazzam Shah (1780–1782).
 During his reign the Sultanate of Siak relocated to Senapelan (now Pekanbaru).
 He is also the founder of the city of Pekanbaru, so since his death in 1782 he was titled with title Marhum Pekan.
 Sultan Yahya Abdul Jalil Muzaffar Shah later took the position as the sixth sultan during 1782–1784.
 Like the previous sultan, Sultan Yahya also only had 2 years to rule.
 He died in 1784 and was posthumously granted the title Marhum Mangkat di Dungun.

 The seventh Sultan, Ali Abdul Jalil Syaifuddin Ba'alawi, was the first sultan of Arab descent and holds the title al-Sayyid Sharif.
 During his reign the Kingdom of Siak reached its peak.
 He died in 1810 and was posthumously granted the title Marhum Kota Tinggi.